Green Days by the River

 Green Days By The River is a 2017 Trinidadian drama film, directed by Michael Mooleedhar.
 It is based on the novel of the same name by the Trinidadian author Michael Anthony.
-Set in 1952 Trinidad, the film follows Shell an ambitious Afro-Trinidadian village boy struggling with poverty and his sick father finds solace in a wealthy Indo-Trinidadian farmer, Mr. Gidharee, and his captivating daughter, until he falls for a city girl, and discovers the scheming entrapment of his solace that would shatter his love life and manhood.
+Set in 1952 Trinidad, the film follows Shellie, an ambitious Afro-Trinidadian village boy struggling with poverty and his sick father.
+The latter finds solace in a wealthy Indo-Trinidadian farmer, Mr. Gidharee and his captivating daughter until he falls for a city girl, discovering the scheming entrapment of his solace shatters his love life and manhood.
 The film opened at the 2017 Trinidad and Tobago Film Festival.